barryvdh/barryvdh.github.io/_posts/2015-02-21-csrf-protection-in-laravel-explained.md

 ## Why do we need CSRF protection?

 Laravel has CSRF-protection enabled by default.
-So even if you don't know what CSRF is, or why we need to protect our apps from it, you probably run in to it pretty fast and realize you have to add that hidden `_token` field with the `csrf_token()` value..
+So even if you don't know what CSRF is, or why you need to protect your apps from it, you'll probably run in to an `Illuminate\Session\TokenMismatchException` pretty fast and realize you have to add that hidden `_token` field with the `csrf_token()` value..

 But not everybody knows exactly what it protects your app from.
-So if you don't, go read [this article from ircmaxell](http://blog.ircmaxell.com/2013/02/preventing-csrf-attacks.html).
+So if you don't, go read [this article from Anthony Ferrara  (ircmaxell)](http://blog.ircmaxell.com/2013/02/preventing-csrf-attacks.html).
 Here is a short excerpt:

 > __Request Forgery. [..]
 From Another Site__: This happens when an attacker on another site (one they have control over) submits a request to the target site.
 The browser will send cookies to the target site, so if a user has permissions on the remote site, the action will be performed.
 No defense that we mentioned so far will effectively protect against this.
 Because it requires two sites to execute, it's called a Cross-Site-Request-Forgery (CSRF).

 So for example, if you are logged in on Facebook, a hacked site could run some Javascript to make you post something under your Facebook account.
 Of course we don't want that to happen, so we need protection for it.
 And here is where the CSRF Middleware helps us.

-Because of the [Same-Origin security policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#Cross-origin_network_access) in browsers, you can't read from different domain, but writes can be executed.
+Because of the [Same-Origin security policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#Cross-origin_network_access) in browsers, javascript cannot read responses from a different domain, but write requests can be executed.
 So even though the attacker doesn't get the response, the request is still executed.

 A common solution is to add a CSRF token to our form, which is generated on each request and validated on POST/PUT/DELETE requests.
-Because the tokken cannot be read, attackers can't make those requests any more.
+Because the token cannot be read, attackers can't make those requests any more.

 ## CSRF in Laravel